Toglefritz/Brine/brine_firmware/test/README.md

 # README for Hardware-in-the-Loop (HITL) Tests

 This directory contains Hardware-in-the-Loop (HITL) tests for each hardware component of the Brine IoT device.
-These tests are designed to interactively verify the functionality of the hardware components by collecting feedback from a human tester over serial communication.
+These tests are designed to interactively verify the functionality of the hardware components, sometimes by collecting feedback from a human tester over serial communication.

 ## Writing HITL Tests